Types of treatment for liver cancer

 - A single tumour 5 to 7cm in size that has not grown for at least six months

 Unfortunately, if you have very severe cirrhosis you are not likely to be fit enough to have this major surgery.
 A specialist transplant surgeon will look at all your test results and decide whether you are likely to make a good recovery from the surgery.
-Liver surgery in people with advanced cirrhosis can make the liver stop working altogether.

-Surgery to remove the cancer
+Surgery to remove the cancer (liver resection)

 Depending on the site and size of the cancer, surgery can involve removing anything from a small wedge of liver to up to 80% of the liver.
 The liver tissue that is removed can grow back.
 Even if you have more than half your liver removed, it can grow back to normal size in a matter of weeks.
 But the liver does not grow back so well if you have cirrhosis.
+So you are more likely to have this type of surgery if you do not have cirrhosis.

 Fibrolamellar hepatocellular cancer develops more often in people who do not have cirrhosis.
 It is often possible to remove these cancers with surgery.